Fertility Terms – Glossary

 Menstruation: The sloughing of the lining of the uterus which marks the end of one female cycle and the beginning of another.
 It is characterized by low levels of estradiol and a thin endometrium.

 Micromanipulation: The use of a powerful microscope and remotely controlled fine instruments to manipulate gametes and embryos, e.g. to inject the sperm inside the egg in the laboratory (ICSI).
-Also used for Assisted Hatching and Preimplantation Genetic Diagnosis (PGD).
+Also used for Assisted Hatching and Preimplantation Genetic Testing for Monogenic Disorders (PGT, formerly PGD).

 Mitosis: The type of cell division typical of all cells except gametes.
 The genetic material is duplicated, then partitioned off into two cells.
 When the cell splits in half, the two daughter cells have exactly the same amount and same copies of the original DNA.

-Mitotic spindle: The spindle-shaped array of microtubules which hold the 46-chrosomes (23 pairs) during mitotic division.
+Mitotic spindle: The spindle-shaped array of microtubules which hold the 46-chromosomes (23 pairs) during mitotic division.

 Motility: The designation of the quality of sperm movement.